cybryk/techrys/README.md

 I'm a passionate **Full-Stack Developer** and **Computer Science student** specializing in IT & Cybersecurity.
 With a strong foundation in both frontend and backend technologies, I focus on building secure, scalable, and user-centric applications.

-- 🔭 Currently exploring **Advanced Angular** concepts
-- 🌱 Learning **Cloud Architecture** and **DevSecOps**
-- 👨‍💻 Working on various full-stack projects
-- 📚 Studying Computer Science with a focus on Cybersecurity
-- 🎮 Gaming and 🎵 Music enthusiast

 ## 💻 Tech Stack

 <details>